clay/docusaurus-github-action/README.md

 ### Update versions

-The project can update the version of the documentation using the `package.json` version as its reference.
+The project can update the version of the documentation using the `package.json` semantic version as its reference.
+This will only work with minor or patch updates for the first documentation versioning or in case of a major update you will need to perform this update manually.
+[Here](https://docusaurus.io/docs/en/versioning) you can check the steps to do the manual version update.

 ```
 workflow "Build Docs" {